 Investigate the function, use and history of standing orders—the rules used to manage the work of the House of Representatives and the Senate—with this fact sheet.

 Content and use of standing orders

 Section 50 of the Constitution gives each chamber the power to make and change its own standing orders.
-The House of Representatives' and the Senate's standing orders are similar but not the same.
+The rules of the Senate and House of Representatives are similar but not the same.
 Each chamber has over 200 standing orders, which include details about:

 - the conduct of parliamentary business

 - procedures for debates

 - the definition of disorderly behaviour and how it will be dealt with

 If a member of parliament disagrees with something that has happened in the chamber, they can call a 'point of order'.
 This means drawing a specific standing order to the attention of the Presiding Officer (or deputy), who chairs the meeting.
 The Presiding Officer then has to interpret the point of order, to decide if it is valid.
 The Clerk sometimes assists with this because they have a detailed knowledge of the standing orders.